 These signs aren’t the universe communicating with you.
 (If belief in a benevolent creator is an important part of your coaching, I am not the coach for you.
 Lynn Seth is awesome, though.)
 They’re your soul communicating with you.
 Your subconscious, if you prefer.
 If you see a bluejay and it tells you that your late mother would have supported your choice, you have faith in your decision and your subconscious knows full well your mom would have approved.
 If you hear a train whistle and it seems like a sign of change to come, you have a yearning (or perhaps a fear) for change.

 Watching for signs and portents will connect you to your own heart and your own mind.
-They’ll remind you of what you know to be true, and help you own your knowledge before pain forces it upon.
+They’ll remind you of what you know to be true, and help you own your knowledge before pain forces it upon you.
 Portents help you prepare for the future; they guide you into integrating your heart with your brain.
-They’re messages your send yourself, to cut through the clutter of everyday life.
+They’re messages you send yourself, to cut through the clutter of everyday life.